This week the Jewish holiday Sukkot is celebrated.

 This week I invite seven foremothers in my blog, Sarah, Miriam, Deborah, Hannah, Abigail, Hulda and Esther, each on one day, to teach me something.

-Today Miriam is invited.
-She is associated with the virtue of strength, the sephira Gebura on the Tree of Life.
-What does Miriam have to teach me?
+Today Deborah is invited.
+Here picture hangs on the wall of my blog.
+Deborah is associated with the virtue of splendor, the sephira Tiferet on the Tree of Life.
+What does Deborah have to teach me?